Enumeration of graphs with a heavy-tailed degree sequence: Abstract

 \section{Abstract}

 In this paper, we asymptotically enumerate graphs with a given degree sequence ${\bf d}=(d_1,\ldots,d_n)$ satisfying restrictions designed to permit heavy-tailed sequences in the sparse case (i.e.\ where the average degree is rather small).
 Our general result requires upper bounds on functions of $M_k= \sum_{i=1}^n [d_i]_k$ for a few small integers $k\ge 1$.
 Note that $M_1$ is simply the total degree of the graphs.
-As special cases, we asymptotically enumerate graphs with (i) degree sequences satisfying $M_2=o(M_1^{ 9/8})$; (ii) degree sequences following a power law with parameter $\gamma>5/2$; (iii) degree sequences following a certain ``long-tailed'' power law; (iv) certain bi-valued sequences.
+As special cases, we asymptotically enumerate graphs with (i) degree sequences satisfying $M_2=o(M_1^{ 9/8})$; (ii) degree sequences following a power law with parameter $\gamma>5/2$; (iii) power-law degree sequences that mimic independent power-law ``degrees" with parameter $\gamma>1+\sqrt{3}\approx 2.732$; (iv) degree sequences following a certain ``long-tailed'' power law; (v) certain bi-valued sequences.
 A previous result on sparse graphs by McKay and the second author applies to a wide range of degree sequences but requires $\Delta =o(M_1^{1/3})$, where $\Delta$ is the maximum degree.
 Our new result applies in some cases when $\Delta$ is only barely $o(M_1^ {3/5})$.
 Case (i) above generalises a result of Janson which requires $M_2=O(M_1)$ (and hence $M_1=O(n)$ and $\Delta=O(n^{1/2})$).
-Case (ii) provides the first asymptotic enumeration results applicable to degree sequences of real-world networks following a power law, for which it has been empirically observed that $2<\gamma<3$.
+Cases (ii) and (iii) provide the first asymptotic enumeration results applicable to degree sequences of real-world networks following a power law, for which it has been empirically observed that $2<\gamma<3$.